 import qualified Data.Map

-function, we have to do Data.Map.filter
+function, we have to do Data.Map.filter, whereas just filter still

-we all know and love.
+refers to the normal filter we all know and love.
 But typing out

-in front of every function from that module is kind of tedious.
+Data.Map in front of every function from that module is kind of tedious.

 That’s why we can rename the qualified import to something shorter: